MuckRock/documentcloud/docs/api/api.md

 #### Endpoints

 * `GET /api/documents/<document_id>/data/` - List values for all keys
+    * The response for this is a JSON object with a property for each key, which will always be a list of strings, corresponding to the values associated with that key.
+Example:
+      ```
+      {
+        "_tag": ["important"],
+        "location": ["boston", "new york"]
+      }
+      ```
 * `GET /api/documents/<document_id>/data/<key>` - Get values for the given key
+    * The response for this is a JSON list of strings.
+Example: `["one", "two"]`
 * `PUT /api/documents/<document_id>/data/<key>` - Set values for the given key
 * `PATCH /api/documents/<document_id>/data/<key>` - Add and/or remove values for the given key
 * `DELETE /api/documents/<document_id>/data/<key>` - Delete all values for a given key